HassanQayyum1993/TMDBApp/README.md

 ## TmdbFrontend

-Run the frontend with ng-serve
+Run the frontend with "ng serve"

 ## Backend